PM says ‘no way’ Ukraine joining Nato soon as Zelensky sees hope in peace talks

 The two sides were expected to speak again on Wednesday.

-Foreign Secretary Liz Truss appeared less optimistic in her assessment of the conflict, saying she feared “we are not near the end, at this stage”.
+Foreign Secretary Liz Truss appeared less optimistic in her assessment of the conflict, telling Sky News she feared “we are not near the end, at this stage”.

+She also told BBC Radio 4’s Today programme that Ukrainians are negotiating for peace with a “gun against their heads”.

+Ms Truss added: “I am very, very concerned that Putin is playing a smoke-and-mirrors game of trying to claim that he is seeking peace while, at the same time, continuing with this appalling war he instigated and is not making the progress he thought he would.”

-It comes as Ms Truss urged allies to step up their measures against Moscow, as she called for those in opposition to the war to sanction Russia.
+It comes as the Foreign Secretary urged allies to step up their measures against Moscow, as she called for those in opposition to the war to sanction Russia.

 The Cabinet minister announced more than 370 Russian and Belarussian sanctions on Tuesday, bringing the total number of individuals, entities, and subsidiaries put under strict measures at more than 1,000 since the invasion of Ukraine began.